Eddie Miller, CEO

 Kendyll Miller was the first official Bios employee hired by the Bios founders in May of 1991.
 Kendyll quickly became a key player in Bios’s initial growth, as she helped many people transition from Hissom Memorial Center to homes and living in the community.
 Because Kendyll demonstrated excellence in programming and transitions, Linda Myers, marked her as a perfect candidate for Bios’s first Director of Quality Assurance.
 In this position, Kendyll set the Bios standards of quality high for the entire organization.

 As Glenn Salley’s retirement neared, Kendyll worked for a year under his tutelage to prepare to take the lead in the Bios HR department.
 When Mr. Salley retired in 2001, Kendyll took up the reins as Director of Human Resources.
-In addition to leading a team of eight HR professionals in the areas of compensation, employee management, benefits, training and quality assurance, Kendyll is a member of the Society of Human Resources Management and also serves on the Executive Board of Directors.
+In addition to leading a team of eight HR professionals in the areas of compensation, employee management, benefits, training and worker’s compensation, Kendyll is a member of the Society of Human Resources Management and also serves on the Executive Board of Directors.
 In this role, Kendyll enjoys participating in setting the direction for Bios Companies as well as assisting in strategic planning.

 Kendyll graduated with a bachelors degree in Administrative Leadership from Oklahoma University.
 She resides in Sand Springs with her husband, Eddie and sons Jonathan, Zachary, Terrance and daughter Madison.